-Slovenia is a central European country, surrounded by Austria, Croatia, Hungary and Italy.
+Slovenia is a central European country that shares borders with Austria, Croatia, Hungary and Italy.

-With its 20.256 km2 Slovenia is one of the smallest countries on the world.
-However, a good half of the country is overgrown with forests which puts it quiet high among other countries on this scale.
-Its geographial position between the Alps, Pannonian lowlands, Dinarsko mountains and Mediterranean, creates a countryside with a hundred and one face and gives the opportunity for adventure in the mountains, lowlands and seaside at all times in a matter of hours.
+With its 20.256 km2 Slovenia is one of the smallest countries in the world.
+However, a good half of the country is overgrown with forests which put it quite high among other countries on this scale.
+Its geographial position between the Alps, Pannonian lowlands, Dinarsko mountains and Mediterranean, creates a countryside with a hundred and one face and allows for adventure in the mountains, lowlands and seaside at all times in a matter of hours.
 The small size of the country corresponds also with the length of its seashore; we have 46 km in all, consequently Slovenia’s two million inhabitants are proud and happy to share it with its visitors.
-Slovenia also represents a crossroad of numerous languages that were used here during the history.
-So it is not by chance that linguists in Slovenia have discovered more than 40 dialects and a lot of different cultures on this small place.
-Consequently, we can say that Slovenia is not only very small, but also really diverse and beatuful country worth seing.
-If you want to read more about Slovenia’s diversity and its beauties, check official site at:
+Slovenia also represents a crossroad of numerous languages that were used here during history.
+So it is not by chance that linguists in Slovenia have discovered more than 40 dialects and a lot of different cultures in this small place.
+Consequently, we can say that Slovenia is not only very small but also a really diverse and beautiful country worth seeing.
+If you want to read more about Slovenia’s diversity and its beauties, check the official site at:

 If you want to watch more check:

 Mariborians are happy people, happy Štajerci.
 The capital of Štajerska region is one of the sunniest places in Slovenia!
-As the second largest Slovene city it offers all that its citizens need.
-The green surroundings give the opportunity for a quick hop to the top of Pohorje on the one side and wine growing hills on the other, or one can roam down by the River Drava, which wends its way through the city.
+As the second-largest Slovene city, it offers all that its citizens need.
+The green surroundings allow for a quick hop to the top of Pohorje on the one side and wine-growing hills on the other, or one can roam down by the River Drava, which wends its way through the city.

 More info about Maribor available on: